colbykag/colbykag.github.io/essays/interestSE.md

   - Software Engineering
 ---

 Saying that our lives revolve around technology is a massive understatement to me.
 Technology and specifically software are seemingly intertwined in nearly every aspect of our daily lives.
 Many products across a multitude of industries are implementing software in an effort to become “smarter,” adding more bells and whistles in an attempt to make life more convenient.
-As the world continues to move in this “smarter” direction, understanding the software behind these technologies has become a highly.desirable skill.
+As the world continues to move in this “smarter” direction, understanding the software behind these technologies has become a highly desirable skill.
 It is such a desirable skill that many parents even have their young children learn to code.
-Learning about software engineering can lead to countless opportunities in many different fields, or even to the creation of new fields that do not yet exist.
+Learning about software engineering can lead to countless opportunities in many different fields, or even lead to the creation of new fields that do not yet exist.

 ## My Introduction to Software Engineering